Skip to content

 • Real users, even if it's just "my friends use this"

-The Take-Home Coding Assignment
+Option A: The Take-Home Assignment

 Give them something real.
 Not a LeetCode problem, not a toy todo app.
 A mini product with 2-3 features that takes 4-8 hours.

 The bar isn't "can you code?"
 It's "can you ship?"
+You're looking for:

 • Full CI/CD pipeline (tests, linting, type checking, build)